xpgo/obsidian-folder-note-plugin/README.md

 - **Note Name**: set the default folder note name, like `_overview_` or `index`.
 Keyword {{FOLDER_NAME}} can be used to set the note name same as folder name, **HOWEVER**, it is not recommended, because you have to manually change the note file name if you rename a folder.
 - **Note Initial Content**: set the initial content for a new folder note.
     - {{FOLDER_NAME}} in the content will be replaced with the folder name.
-    - {{FOLDER_BRIEF}} in the content will be replaced with a card-style overview of current.
+    - {{FOLDER_BRIEF}} in the content will be replaced with a card-style overview of current folder.

 ## Card-style overview of folder